betocattani/nfl-rushing/README.md

 ```elixir
 iex> TheScore.ImportPlayers.import("dev/support/rushing.json")
 ```

-To config the Phoenix application:
-  * $ cd nfl-rushing
-  * Install dependencies with `mix deps.get`
-  * Create and migrate your database with `mix ecto.setup`
-  * Start Phoenix endpoint with `mix phx.server`
+## Access the GraphQL Playground

-Now you can visit [`localhost:4000`](http://localhost:4000/graphiql) from your browser to access the GraphQL Playground
+Now you can visit [`localhost:4000`](http://localhost:4000/graphiql) from your browser

-list all Players Profiles
+List all Players Profiles
 ```javascript
 {
   players {